adsrmk/vitepress-latest/docs/en/guide/redis.md

 ## Tuning Redis

-Once you’ve toggled Redis on, you can fine-tune its behavior to ensure it stays fast and doesn't consume too much of your container's resources.
+Once you have toggled Redis on, it will run with standard settings.
+However, fine-tuning your configuration ensures that Redis stays fast while staying within your container’s resource limits.
+We have prepared a **best practice** configuration below.
+You can copy and paste this directly into your **redis.conf** file.
+These settings are optimized for stability and performance in a containerized environment.

-We created a default config file that you can copy-paste in your redis.conf without trouble.
-Only add/adjust values if you know what you are doing.
+**Note:** Only adjust these values if you know what you're doing.

 ```ts